-Alex Bernasko - Board Chairman Independent and Non-Executive Director
+Alex Bernasko - Board Chairman (Independent Non-Executive Director)

 Mr. Bernasko was appointed the Chairman of the Board in August 2017.
 He is 69 years old.
 He is a Legal Practitioner and Notary Public.
 He has served on several Boards including the Export Development and Investment Fund (EDIF) and Ghana Tourist Development Company.
-His working experience includes former Secretary to the Bank of Ghana and then Advisor and member of the Bank of Ghana's top management.
+His work experience includes former Secretary to the Bank of Ghana and then Advisor and member of the Bank of Ghana's top management.

-He holds a BA (Hons Social Sciences) from KNUST, Barrister-at-Law from the Ghana School of Law and Qualifying Certificate in Law from the University of Ghana, Legon.
+He holds a BA (Hons Social Sciences) from KNUST, Qualifying Certificate in Law from the University of Ghana, Legon and Barrister-at-Law from the Ghana School of Law.
 He also holds certificates for courses attended in several institutions including the Royal Institute of Public Administration U.K. and the International Monetary Fund, U.S.A.
 He is a member of the Ghana Bar Association, International Bar Association and the Institute of Directors, Ghana.